 Britain did have a regular standing army a state early as 1660.
 However, there are very few records that have survived since then.

 There is a better chance of finding your British military ancestors if they served between the 18th to 20th centuries.

 There is a good chance that you can find service records, pensions, or discharge papers.

 Where to find these records?

 I would suggest at this stage for you to check out The National Archives first.

 You will have to pay for records but at least you won’t need to pay for a subscription, which is what you would have to do with Ancestry and FindMyPast.

 The GOV.UK website will help you find your military ancestors if they served after 1920.

-For more information on accessing these post First World War records then check out the Request records of deceased service personnel guide.
+For more information on accessing these sites, First World War records then check out the Request records of deceased service personnel guide.